Last Updated on May 27, 2022

 Open Jump Trampoline Park Prices

 Open jump fees are $13.00 for an hour, $17.00 for 90 minutes, and $21.00 for 120 minutes for all ages.
 Each hour of additional jumping time is $8.00 per person.
-Your ticket covers not just the open jump area, but also a range of other exciting activities.
+Your ticket covers not just the open jump area, but also a range of other exciting activities like tricks on trampolines.
 The following attractions at Rocking Jump give you the greatest bang for your buck:

 Arcade: The arcade is a good place to go if you want to take a break from bouncing.
 It’s a fantastic location to play old favorites or try your hand at the current releases.

-Dodge Ball Arena: For adults, dodge ball conjures up images of childhood playground games.
+Dodge Ball Arena: For adults on trampolines, dodge ball conjures up images of childhood playground games.
 Now, the next generation of kids may enjoy making their memories via some friendly competition.

 Slam Dunk Zone: At the Rocking jump, visitors don’t have to be seven feet tall to fulfill their NBA aspirations.
 Jumpers are propelled into the air by launch pads, which provide considerable vertical action for them to show off their greatest dunk skills.